nfdi4plants/nfdi4plants.github.io/src/content/docs/fair.md

 Researchers find it easiest to reuse data, if they are familiar with the type of data, file formats (well-established and sustainable), how the (meta)data is organized, and if commonly used vocabularies and ontologies are integrated.

-FAIR data should at least meet minimal information standards, such as MIAPPE, MIAME, or MIAPE (see also [metadata][KB-Metadata]).
+FAIR data should at least meet minimal information standards, such as MIAPPE, MIAME, or MIAPE (see also [metadata][kb-Metadata]).
 Other community standards may be less formal, but nevertheless, publishing (meta)data in a manner that increases its use(ability) for the community is the primary objective of FAIRness.
 DataPLANT aims at supporting FAIR data by providing a framework for the plant biology community.

 All of the above stated applies to data (or any digital object), metadata (information about that digital object), and infrastructure.